 Despite being almost 200 years old and a National Historic Landmark, Union Oyster House retains its reputation as one of the best seafood restaurants in Boston - a place for special celebrations and lobster dinners, as well as quick bites at the oyster bar.

-Located near Faneuil Market on one of the first lanes laid out by the Puritans in 1636, Union Oyster House dates back to 1826 and claims to be the oldest restaurant in Boston.
+Located in a 1740s building near Faneuil Market on one of the first lanes laid out by the Puritans in 1636, Union Oyster House dates back to 1826 and claims to be the oldest restaurant in Boston.

 For example, there's Daniel Webster, who stopped by the oyster bar almost daily to consume 6 plates of oysters, with each plate of 6 oysters accompanied by a tall glass of brandy and water.
 Yes, that's 6 glasses of brandy and 36 oysters, every day.

 In one of the upstairs dining rooms, you can see the favorite booth of another regular, President John F. Kennedy.

 Seafood takes the spotlight here, along with traditional Yankee dishes such as Boston Baked Beans and Indian Pudding, although you'll see some contemporary touches as well.

 Whether you're a tourist or local, Union Oyster House is a terrific place to order a whole steamed lobster, a shore dinner, a huge fisherman's platter, chowder, and anything from the raw bar.

 Classic lobster and other seafood dishes such as Lobster Newburg, Steamers (local clams), and Broiled Boston Scrod are also excellent here.

 Unfortunately, the menu, signs around the restaurant, and a first floor gift shop play up the restaurant's age with "Ye Olde . . . " labels, prompting some people to ask: "Is this place a tourist trap?"

 Emphatically no - although at times you will see lots of tourists here.